 Koh Lanta is special because it combines the Muslim hospitality and the Thai kindness with the paradisiacal atmosphere typical of South East Asia.
 Lanta also has a lively culture as a result of receiving many immigrants, such as the Chinese and even sea gypsies.

 As Koh Lanta is still little touristy explored, it is easy to discover unknown places and deserted beaches.
 In our case, it was love at first sight.
 We went there to spend a couple of days only and ended up staying for the whole month!
-Travellers who enjoy seeing less known places, be in touch with local population, delicious food, fair prices and rustic atmosphere, Koh Lanta most definitely ought to be in your itinerary!
+Travellers who enjoy seeing less known places, be in touch with local population, delicious food, fair prices and rustic atmosphere, should have Koh Lanta in your guide!

 Spend the day at Nui Bay: hidden and mostly deserted, this is our favourite Koh Lanta beach.